-The fuel pour point is a temperature below the fuel cloud point.
+The fuel's pour point is a temperature below the cloud point of the fuel.
 Fuel stops flowing below the pour point.
-The pour point is the temperature which limits movement of the fuel inside of the pumps.
+The pour point is the temperature which limits movement of the fuel inside the pumps.

-To measure the pour point, the fuel temperature is lowered below the cloud point in steps of $3^{\circ}C$ ( $5^{\circ}F$ ) at a time.
+To measure the pour point, the fuel temperature is lowered below the cloud point in steps of 3°C (5°F) at a time.
 The temperature is lowered until the fuel does not flow.
 The pour point is the last temperature that is shown before the flow stops.
 At the pour point, the wax has solidified out of the fuel.
-The fuel will be more solid than liquid.
-The pour point of the fuel can be improved without the removal of important elements.
+This temperature makes the fuel more solid than liquid.
+The pour point of the fuel can be improved.
+This improvement does not require the removal of important elements.
 This process is the same process that is used to improve the cloud point of a fuel.

 A fuel's pour point should be at least 6°C (10°F) below the lowest ambient temperature that is required for engine start-up and for engine operation.
-To operate the engine in cold weather, No. 1 fuel or No. 1-D fuel may be necessary because of these fuels' lower pour points.
+To operate the engine in extremely cold weather, No. 1 fuel or No. 1-D fuel may be necessary because of these fuels' lower pour points.